 Life beyond the Classroom

-Being part of the HeadStart Community goes far beyond the learning within the classrooms.
-Making a difference and educating our students to become responsible global citizens is not only embedded in our curriculum but is demonstrated in the caring attitudes in our teachers, students and parents.
+Being part of the HeadStart community goes far beyond the learning within the classrooms.
+Making a difference and educating our students to become responsible global citizens is not only embedded in our curriculum but is demonstrated in the caring attitudes of our teachers, students and parents.
+Twice a year we focus on one project to support: in term 1 we focus on a local charity that is focused on helping people and in term 2 and 3 we focus on a charity that is ecologically based.

-Every term we focus on one charitable project to support.
-From this our students, of all ages, take part in activities and gain a level of understanding into some of the problems faced by others around the country and around the world.
+From this, our students, of all ages, take part in activities and gain a level of understanding of some of the problems faced by others around the country and around the world.

 Who we have supported